danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 # 1. Introduction

+The RIOT developer community has grown from a state of a few developers in relatively close contact to a highly distributed worldwide organisation with members joining continuously.
+As a result, passing on underlying understanding and assumptions that drive design decisions via word-of-mouth is no longer feasible.

-This document lists a set of generalised, loose requirements for RIOT (in a voluntary open source context, gathering strict requirements is neither possible nor welcome).
-These "design goals", as they may be called, are given as a set of use cases followed by a set of design philosophies.
-These correspond loosely to user requirements and derived requirements respectively.
+This document represents the consensus on a set of generalised, loose requirements for RIOT (in a voluntary open source context, gathering strict requirements is neither possible nor welcome).

+The first section discusses some of the concrete [use cases](#2-use-cases) which RIOT is driven by, to give a broad awareness to the developer where and how their features will be used.
+Based on this bigger picture, the [design philosophies](#3-design-philosophies) in the second section provide specific guidance for design.
+These include a focus on constrained devices, a short learning curve, and the versatility to support a huge variety of devices and functionality.

 # 2. Use cases

-RIOT is a general purpose IoT operating system for low-end devices.
-As a result, its use cases are varied: below is a comprehensive, but non-exclusive list of them, including the general requirements placed on the devices for each use case.
+RIOT is a general purpose IoT operating system for low-end devices, such as those described in [1].
+As such, RIOT targets separate use cases from embedded Linux.
+Below is a comprehensive, but non-exclusive list of RIOT use cases, including the general requirements placed on the devices for each one.

+These requirements demonstrate the need for RIOT to support an extremely large number of hardware configurations: various microcontrollers bundled with various sensors and actuators and various network transcievers (radio and wired).
+On these, a large variety of software configurations is run: various link layer technologies and network protocol stacks, serving user application logic requiring various levels of complexity, reliability, or real-time support.

+Readers who are familiar with the field may skip directly to [section 3](#3-design-philosophies).

 ## 2.1.
 Environmental sensing